operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

 **What if I want lifecycle/packaging/discovery for kubernetes, but don't want to write an operator?**

 If you don't want to write an operator, the thing you want to package probably fits one of the standard shapes of software that can be deployed on a cluster.
-You can take advantage of ALM  by writing a package the binds your application to one of our standard operators, like [helm-app-operator-kit](https://github.com/coreos/helm-app-operator-kit).
+You can take advantage of OLM by writing a package the binds your application to one of our standard operators, like [helm-app-operator-kit](https://github.com/coreos/helm-app-operator-kit).

 If your use-case doesn't fit one of our standard operators, that means you have domain-specific operational knowledge you need to encode into an operator, and you can take advantage of our Operator SDK for common operator tasks.